Moderate alcohol consumption is thought to be heart healthy, but a new study suggests that the truth is more complicated.

 “This study certainly adds a twist to the notion that moderate alcohol consumption is beneficial for cardiovascular health,” said Dr. Gregory Marcus, director of clinical research, Division of Cardiology, at the University of California, San Francisco, who was not involved in the study.

 The new study was presented today at the American College of Cardiology’s 68th Annual Scientific Session.
-It included data from 17,059 U.S. adults who took part in the between 1988 and 1994.
+It included data from 17,059 U.S. adults who took part in the

 People in the study reported their drinking behavior on several questionnaires.
 Study staff also measured participants’ blood pressure at home or at a mobile examination center.